- Work inside the Mount Baker and Mercer Island tunnels continues, however, there will be no more weekend-long directional closures until October.

-- For the latest information about construction-related lane closures for this and other projects on I-90 in King County, visit our construction traffic update page.
+- Find the latest information regarding closures on I-90 in King County on our construction update.

 WSDOT and Sound Transit are adding high occupancy vehicle (HOV) lanes to the outer roadways (existing general purpose lanes) in both directions of I-90 between Seattle and Bellevue.
 This collaboration is making vital improvements for traffic flow on I-90 while preparing the center roadway for Sound Transit's East Link light rail extension from Seattle to Mercer Island, Bellevue and Redmond.